onflow/flow-go/config/README.md

     of the [config package](https://github.com/onflow/flow-go/blob/master/config/base_flags.go#L22).
 3. Add the config as a new field to an existing configuration struct or create a new one.
 Each configuration struct must be a field on the FlowConfig struct so that it is unmarshalled during configuration initialization.
     Each field on a configuration struct must contain the following field tags.
    1. `validate` - validate tag is used to perform validation on field structs using the [validator](https://github.com/go-playground/validator) package.
+In the example below you will notice the `validate:"gt=0"` tag, this will ensure that the value of `AppWorkers` is greater than 0.
+The top level `FlowConfig` struct has a Validate method that performs struct validation.
+This validation is done with the validator package, each validate tag on ever struct field and sub struct field will be validated and validation errors are returned.
    2. `mapstructure` - mapstructure tag is used for unmarshalling and must match the CLI flag name defined in step or else the field will not be set when the config is unmarshalled.
    ```go
         type MyComponentConfig struct {